Tata Consultancy Services: Sponsorships

 TCS is the title sponsor for Toronto Waterfront Marathon, London Marathon, Amsterdam Marathon, Mumbai Marathon, Lidingöloppet, and New York City Marathon and one of the sponsors of City2Surf, Australian Running Festival, Berlin Marathon, Chicago Marathon, and Boston Marathon.
 In India, it is the title sponsor of World 10K held in Bangalore every year.

 TCS has been a sponsor of the Indian Premier League team Rajasthan Royals since 2009.
 It also provides the team with technology to help in the analysis of player performance, simulation, and use of RFID tags for tracking the players’ fitness levels and for security purposes in the stadiums.

 TCS conducts an annual IT quiz for high school students called TCS IT Wiz.
 TCS also currently sponsors Jaguar Racing in Formula E and Nakajima Racing in Super Formula.

 Controversies

-Class action lawsuit in the US
+US class action lawsuits

-On 14 February 2006, the US law firm Lieff Cabraser filed a nationwide class action lawsuit against TCS concerning payments to employees on deputation.
-This lawsuit was filed on behalf of all non-US citizens employed by TCS in California from 14 February 2002 to 30 June 2005.
-The workers alleged that they were compelled to forfeit their federal and state tax refunds to their employer and that their Indian salaries were wrongfully deducted from their US pay.
-On 22 February 2013, TCS agreed to settle the class-action suit for $30 million.
-In July 2013, Judge Claudia Wilken of the US District Court, Northern District of California in Oakland, California, granted final approval for the settlement of the lawsuit.
+In 2006, the US law firm Lieff Cabraser filed a class action lawsuit against TCS on behalf of non-US citizens employed in California between 2002 and 2005.
+The plaintiffs alleged they were compelled to endorse their federal and state tax refunds to the company and faced unauthorised deductions from their US pay.
+In February 2013, TCS agreed to a $30 million settlement, which was granted final approval by Judge Claudia Wilken of the US District Court for the Northern District of California in July 2013.

+In 2024, TCS became the subject of multiple putative class-action lawsuits and a formal probe by the US Equal Employment Opportunity Commission (EEOC) regarding discriminatory hiring and firing practices.
+Former American employees alleged that TCS had terminated older US workers and non-South Asians, replacing them with Indian expatriates on H-1B and L-1 visas to lower operational costs.
+TCS has consistently denied these allegations, stating its employment decisions are based on performance and business restructuring needs rather than national origin or age.

+2026 Nashik BPO workplace harassment case

+In early 2026, multiple employees at the Tata Consultancy Services (TCS) Business Process Outsourcing (BPO) campus in Nashik, Maharashtra, filed First Information Reports (FIRs) alleging sustained sexual harassment and religious coercion by several team leaders.
+The allegations, which reportedly span from 2022 to 2026, prompted the Nashik Police to form a Special Investigation Team (SIT).

+As part of the probe, six female police officers were deployed undercover as employees within the facility for 40 days to monitor workplace interactions and gather evidence.
+By mid-April 2026, authorities had registered nine FIRs and arrested seven employees, including several team leaders and an Assistant General Manager of Human Resources.
+The SIT investigation highlighted an alleged failure of the facility's internal grievance mechanisms.
+Police reported that the HR executive was arrested for explicitly ignoring dozens of written complaints, emails, and chat messages from the victims, thereby failing to trigger mandatory POSH (Prevention of Sexual Harassment) protocols.

+TCS suspended the accused employees and initiated an investigation.